 Additionally, you must then establish a pricing strategy in accordance with your financial and timing needs.
-Considering all the variables of surrounding home values, and your own needs is the best way to begin the venture of listing your home.
+Considering all the variables of surrounding home values, and your own needs are the best way to begin the venture of listing your home.
 Once you have established these elements you can go further and look at your needs as a seller, identifying what matters the most for you.

 Identifying Selling Needs

 No two real estate transactions are identical.
 As a homeowner, only you can know your needs when selling your home.
 Determining the value of your home can be both stressful and emotional.
 Be careful; the years of owning your home can cause a strong emotional attachment and can cloud logical thinking.
 This is absolutely normal, and fortunately, there are professionals available across the nation to help bring a logical, non-emotional approach to selling your home.
 The right real estate agent can be a vital tool in making sure you get the most amount of money for your home in the least amount of time, and with a minimum level of stress.
 Make sure whoever you begin this home selling journey with is someone you can trust and who is able to listen to your expectations.
 This will help establish a relationship and help you see what your real needs are versus your wants.
-The agent will help you distinguish your goals and the reality.
+The agent will help you distinguish between your goals and reality.

 Once you are ready to sell you will need to focus on your timing expectations.
 Do you want to sell your home in 30, 60, or 90 days?
-Are you looking to have a contract by that date, or to be closed and moving into your next home?
+Are you looking to have a contract by that date, or to be closed and move into your next home?
 Always remember that in typical real estate transactions, buyers will take approximately 30 days to close on a home.
 This time period involves getting inspections, negotiating repairs, and securing financing with their mortgage professional.

 Are you going to need a certain amount of equity after closing on your home?
-If so, lets understand this number from the very beginning and make sure that this need will be satisfied out of the sale of your home.
+If so, let’s understand this number from the very beginning and make sure that this need will be satisfied out of the sale of your home.

 Understanding Your Local Market